-1030 The Kievan prince, Jaroslav the Wise, raids Tarbatu and builds his own fort in this place, which went by the name of Jurjev.
-The description of these events in an Ancient Russian chronicle is the first mention ofTartu in written sources.
+1030 The Kievan prince, Jaroslav the Wise (c.978-1054), raids Tarbatu and builds his own fort in its place, which was named Jurjev.
+The description of these events in an ancient Kievan chronicle is the first mention ofTartu in written sources.

-1061 Estonians retook the castle.
+1061 Estonians retook the fort.

 1224 The German Brethren of the Sword captured Tartu.
 Tartu became a bishopric.

-1262 he army of Prince Dmitri of Novgorod (the son of the famous Alexander Nevski) launches an assault on Tartu, capturing and destroying it.
-However the Russians do not manage to capture the Bishop’s Fortress on Toome Hill.
-After the destruction a stone wall is built around the lower-town of Tartu, stretching for a total of about two kilometers.
-The destruction wrought by the Russians is recorded in Russian and German chronicles, which also provide us with the first word that alongside the Bishop’s Fortress, a settlement of German merchants and artisans had arisen.
+1262 The army of Prince Dmitri of Novgorod (c.1250-1294) – the son of Alexander Nevski (1221-1263) – launches an assault on Tartu, capturing and laying waste to the settlement.
+However, the Russians did not manage to capture the Bishop’s Fortress on Toome Hill.
+After the devastatio, a stone wall was built around the lower-town of Tartu, stretching for a total of about two kilometres.
+The destruction wrought by the Russians is recorded in Russian and German chronicles, which mention that, alongside the bishop’s fortress, a settlement of German merchants and artisans had arisen.

-1280’s Tartu joined the Hanseatic League.
-In medieval times Tartu was an important merchant town.
+1280s Tartu joined the Hanseatic League.
+In medieval times, Tartu was an important merchant town.

-Before the Livonian War (1558-1583) the population of Tartu was about 6000.
+Before the Livonian War (1558-1583), the population of Tartu was approximately 6,000.

-1600-1629 The Swedish-Polish war for Livonia
+1600-1629 The Swedish-Polish war for Livonia.

-1600-1603 Tartu was in the hands of the Swedish king.
+1600-1603 Tartu was under the rule of the Swedish King.

 1603-1625 Tartu fell to the Poles.